mieskolainen/nonlinear-Regge-trajectories/README.md

 # nonlinear-regge-trajectories
-Nonlinear Regge trajectories for fermions and bosons.
+Nonlinear Regge trajectories for fermions and bosons

-See main.m
+See main.m for more information.

 mikael.mieskolainen@cern.ch